markets/invisible_captcha/README.md

 # Invisible Captcha
-Simple protection for ActiveModel (and ActiveRecord) instances using honeypot strategy.
+Simple spam protection for Rails applications using honeypot strategy.
+Support for ActiveModel (and ActiveRecord) forms and for non-RESTful resources.

 ## Installation
 Add this line to you Gemfile: